mg-04/mg-04.github.io/_articles/vlsi/floorplan.md

 # Floorplan
 > Floorplan!
 Floorplan!
 Floorplan!
 Many layouts don't suck at the end, they suck at the **beginning**!
-A bad initial decision will make you either **REDO** from scratch, or make **WORSE** and **WORSE** compromises to accomodate that
+A bad initial decision will make you either **REDO** from scratch, or make **WORSE** and **WORSE** compromises to accommodate that
 > - **Disclaimer**: I'm not saying our layout is anything good.
 It is FAR from optimal.
 > - Please let us know for any corrections/optimizations!
 > - Most bad layouts will still have complete functionality, just a bad grade, so don't stress out too much about that

+We've laid out an inverter.
+The processor is basically a bunch on inverter-like gates neatly coordinated.

 There are always 3 things to plan: data, control, and power